 Have you lost some or all of your teeth, or are you afraid of losing them soon because of your condition?
-Visit our clinic at Harley Street, London, to get your case treated, and your dentures arranged for you now.
+Visit our clinic in London, to get your case treated, and your dentures arranged for you now.
 You can book an appointment with us.

 Dentures are used by people who have lost some or all of their teeth to enable them to live a normal life (enjoy healthy meals, speak and smile like every other person).
 They are usually made from acrylic (plastic) and metals.